Los Angeles Chargers: Anthony Lynn years (2017–2020)

-Brandon Staley years (2021–present)
+Brandon Staley years (2021–2023)

 The Chargers signed Rams defensive coordinator Brandon Staley to become their new head coach on January 17, 2021.
 Brandon Staley brought in Saints quarterbacks coach Joe Lombardi, grandson of Vince Lombardi, as the new offensive coordinator, and Renaldo Hill, Broncos defensive backs coach, as their new defensive coordinator.

 In the 2021 season, the Chargers' record improved to 9–8 (with an extra 17th game added to the NFL regular season).
-Herbert broke numerous sophomore year records, but despite his and the rest of the team's efforts, the Chargers missed the playoffs in a week 18 win-or-tie-or-go home overtime loss to the Raiders.
+Herbert broke numerous sophomore year records, but despite his and the rest of the team's efforts, the Chargers missed the playoffs in a week 18 win-or-tie-or-go-home overtime loss to the Raiders.

 On February 3, 2022, the Chargers hired Vikings special teams coordinator Ryan Ficken.
 In 2022, the Chargers announced the location of a new headquarters in El Segundo, California.
-The Chargers finished the 2022 NFL Season with a 10-7 record and the 5th seed in the AFC.
-They lost in the Wild Card round of the playoffs to the Jacksonville Jaguars.
+The Chargers finished the 2022 NFL season with a 10–7 record and the 5th seed in the AFC.
+They lost in the Wild Card round of the playoffs to the Jacksonville Jaguars after blowing a 27–0 lead in the game.
+Despite the playoff loss, the Chargers were alleviating their attendance issues, with their average attendance during the 2022 season being in the top third of the league for a second consecutive year.

-On January 17, 2023, the Chargers fired Offensive Coordinator Joe Lombardi and Quarterbacks Coach Shane Day.
-The Chargers hired former Cowboys Offensive Coordinator Kellen Moore to be their new Offensive Coordinator on January 31.
-Chargers Defensive Coordinator Renaldo Hill unexpectedly left the team on February 20 to join the Miami Dolphins as their secondary coach and passing game coordinator, with the vacancy being filled by the Chargers defensive backs coach Derrick Ansley on the same day.
+On January 17, 2023, the Chargers fired offensive coordinator Joe Lombardi and quarterbacks coach Shane Day.
+The Chargers hired former Cowboys offensive coordinator Kellen Moore to be their new offensive coordinator on January 31.
+Chargers defensive coordinator Renaldo Hill unexpectedly left the team on February 20 to join the Miami Dolphins as their secondary coach and passing game coordinator, with the vacancy being filled by the Chargers defensive backs coach Derrick Ansley on the same day.

+On December 15, 2023, head coach Brandon Staley and general manager Tom Telesco were fired, one day after a 63–21 primetime loss to the Las Vegas Raiders.
+The Chargers finished the remainder of the season with interim head coach Giff Smith.
+The Chargers finished out the 2023 with a 5–12 record.

+Jim Harbaugh (2024–present)

+The Chargers signed former Michigan football coach Jim Harbaugh on January 24, 2024.
+Harbaugh served as the coach for the San Francisco 49ers from 2011 to 2014.
+He went to Super Bowl XLVII with the 49ers where he lost to the Baltimore Ravens.
+He was the Michigan football coach from 2015 to 2024.
+There, he had a total record of 86–25 while reaching the college football playoffs three times, as well as winning the 2024 National Championship.
+Before his coaching career, Jim Harbaugh was a quarterback for the Chargers from 1999 to 2000.

+The Chargers finished the 2024 season with an improved record of 11–6, securing the 5th seed in the AFC.
+They lost to the Houston Texans in the Wild Card round of the 2024–25 NFL playoffs.